-The Portuguese Non-Governmental Development Organizations (NGDOs) Platform is a private non-profit organization that represents a group of about 60 Portuguese NGDOs, registered in the Ministry of Foreign Affairs.
+The Portuguese Non-Governmental Development Organizations (NGDOs) Platform is a private non-profit organization that represents a group of about 60 Portuguese NGDOs, registered with the Ministry of Foreign Affairs.

 Created in March 1985 by its’ member organizations, it responded to their need to position themselves as fundamental interlocutors of the Portuguese government and international organizations, in the process of building policies in the areas of development cooperation, development education and global citizenship and humanitarian and emergency aid.

 The Platform represents and supports Portuguese NGDOs at a national and international level, contributing to strengthen civil society’s intervention in the areas mentioned above and to empower NDGOs in order to create a fairer and more equitable world.

 An organized, plural, independent and cohesive civil society which, by promoting human dignity, contributes effectively and jointly to the common good and to a just and socially, economically and environmentally balanced world.

 The Portuguese NGDO Platform’s mission is to contribute to improve and foster NGDOs’ work, at political, legal and social levels, promoting best practices.
 The Platform works with NGDOs promoting a fairer and more equitable world, through Development Cooperation, Development Education and Humanitarian and Emergency Aid.

 The Platform’s main goals are:

 The Portuguese NGDO Platform represents a group of 63 Non-Governmental Development Organizations (NGDOs).
 NGDOs are private, non-profit legal persons operating in the areas of Development Cooperation, Emergency and Humanitarian Aid and Development Education and Global Citizenship.

 Find our more about our members here (in portuguese).